virgili0/Virgilio/serving/purgatorio/define-the-scope-and-ask-questions/starting-a-data-project/starting-a-data-project.md

 If yes, you need to know that you've just hit a big one: take your time to explore the [**Ten Rules Collection**](https://collections.plos.org/ten-simple-rules).

-## Prerequisites
-All the previous Purgatorio guides.

-## Time to read
-10 minutes.

 # Index
 - [Collect Information](#Hunting-for-Information)